 Waste ground is a botanists' term for land that has been severely altered by previous or current human activity, but lacks pavement or structures.
-Most waste ground areas have been stripped of vegetation and topsoil, or filled with soil or debris but remain substantially unvegetated.
-This category encompasses a variety of highly impacted areas such as active and abandoned gravel mines, rock quarries, mine tailings, dumps, unvegetated wetland fill, unvegetated landfill cover, construction sites, and abandoned lots.
+Most waste ground areas have been stripped of vegetation and topsoil or filled with soil or debris but remain unvegetated or sparsely vegetated.
+This category encompasses a variety of highly impacted areas such as active and abandoned sand and gravel mines, rock quarries, mine tailings, dumps, unvegetated wetland fill, unvegetated landfill cover, construction sites, and abandoned lots.
 Although waste ground often has low habitat value, there are notable exceptions.
-Several rare plant species are known to inhabit waste ground environments, including rattlebox, slender pinweed, field-dodder, and slender knotweed.
-Rare lichens and mosses may potentially occur in some waste ground habitats.
-Several snake and turtle species of conservation concern, including eastern hognose snake Blanding's turtle, and wood turtle, may use the open, gravelly areas of waste grounds for burrowing, foraging, or nesting habitat.
-Bank swallow and belted kingfisher sometimes nest in the stable walls of inactive soil mines or piles of soil or sawdust.
-Bare, gravelly, or otherwise open areas provide nesting grounds for spotted sandpiper, killdeer, and possibly common nighthawk.
+Several rare plant species are known to inhabit waste ground environments, including rattlebox,\ slender pinweed,\ field-dodder,\ and slender knotweed.\ Rare lichens and mosses may potentially occur in some waste ground habitats.
+Several snake and turtle species of conservation concern, including eastern hognose snake,\ Blanding's turtle,\ and wood turtle,\ may use the open, gravelly areas of waste grounds for burrowing, foraging, or nesting habitat.
+Bank swallow\ and belted kingfisher often nest in the stable walls of inactive soil mines and occasionally in piles of soil or sawdust.
+Bare, gravelly, or otherwise open areas provide nesting grounds for spotted sandpiper, killdeer, and possibly whip-poor-will\ or common nighthawk.\ Little is known of the invertebrate fauna of waste grounds but this habitat might support rare species.
 The biodiversity value of waste ground will often increase over time as it develops into a higher quality habitat.
 However, on sites where species of conservation concern are absent or unlikely, waste ground probably has a low habitat value compared to other relatively undisturbed habitats.
-We mapped one large active mining operation (the Tilson mine, where the current habitat value appeared negligible) and many small disturbed areas as waste ground in the Town of Poughkeepsie.
+We mapped several small disturbed areas as waste ground in northern Hyde Park.